Rastislav of Prešov: Serving as priest

 Prior to his graduation ceremonies, Metropolitan Nicholas (Kocvár) of the Czech lands and Slovakia tonsured him as a reader in the Chapel of St. Apostle and Evangelist John Theologian at the Orthodox Priest Seminary in Prešov.
-On September 7, 2003 metropolitan Nicholas consecrated him a deacon.
-On September 21, 2003, Archbishop Miron (Chodakowski) of Hajnówka ordained him a priest in the Cathedral Church of St. Prince Alexander Nevsky in Prešov.
+On 7 September 2003, metropolitan Nicholas consecrated him a deacon.
+On 21 September 2003, Archbishop Miron (Chodakowski) of Hajnówka ordained him a priest in the Cathedral Church of St. Prince Alexander Nevsky in Prešov.

 In December 2003 he was appointed as spiritual administrator of the Children's Home of St. Nicholas in Medzilaborce.
 He worked in five separate educational groups with children from the earliest age until they left the Children's Home.
 He has worked with educators and teachers to apply basic Christian principles to children's lives.
 These were children who, in addition to social sanctions, also suffered mental disabilities.
 In the Children's Home he prepared two boys to study theology at the Orthodox Theological Faculty of the Prešov University.
 In 2008 he founded the Youth Choir of St. Apostle Andrew.

 Since September 2007 he taught the religious education at the Secondary Professional School at the Reeducational Center of St. Nicholas for underage mothers with children in Medzilaborce.
 Teaching required a special approach because they were prescribed pupils in a re-education center due to educational problems and behavioral disorders combined with mental disability and underage pregnancy.

 Since 2006 he completed three stays in the monastery of St. John of Russia in Pefkochori in Halkidiki, Greece.
 The advice and instructions of the local archimandrite Timotheus (Tsotras).
 In 2007 he visited the monastery of Wyszow in Poland.
 Igumen Paphnutius and monk Jerome acquainted him with the way of life in the monastery there.
 Between 2011 and 2012 he spent a month in the monastery of Archangels in Kovilj, Serbia.
 The spiritual advice and instructions of the Kovilj abbot bishop Porfirije Perić were decisive for him in the decision to accept monasticism.
+Today, Porfirije Perić is a head and Patriarch of Serbian Orthodox Church.

-On October 6, 2012, at the Orthodox Monastery in Komárno bishop Tichon (Hollósy) of Komarno tonsured him monk with name Rastislav.
+On 6 October 2012, at the Orthodox Monastery in Komárno bishop Tichon (Hollósy) of Komárno tonsured him monk with name Rastislav.
 In same month he was elevated to the rank of hegumen, and archimandrite.